leanix-public/scripts/createDocuments/README.md

 ## Overview

-The createDocuments script allows the user to create multiple documents based on the input file URLS.csv.
+The createDocuments script allows the user to create multiple documents based on the input file *URLS.csv*.

 The script creates documents for separate documents for the FactSheets specified in this file.